-Southern Tech is pleased to announce participation in the Cares Act
+Southern Tech announced participation in the CRRSAA HEERF II

-Emergency grant funds, commonly referred to as HEER II, were offered to post-secondary students, in addition to any other financial aid received, during the month of March, 2021, for emergency expenses related to the disruption of campus operations due to the continuing coronavirus pandemic.
+A second round of Emergency grant funds, commonly referred to as HEER II, were offered to post-secondary students, in addition to any other financial aid received, during the month of March, 2021, for emergency expenses related to the disruption of campus operations due to the continuing coronavirus pandemic.
 The Certification and Agreement forms were submitted and funds were received in the amount of $126.027 to help offset additional expenses for eligible post-secondary students.

-The methods used Southern Tech for the level of funding were chosen for expediency and efficiency.
-When funds were received 97 students were still determined to be eligible for funds.
-Rather than make students go through a lengthy process of applying for Title IV aid, if they had not already, and completing a scholarship form and having a committee determine who is eligible for how much while everyone is trying to cope with a pandemic and adjust to virtual learning, Southern Tech paid funds on a 3-tiered basis.
+The methods used by Southern Tech for the level of funding were chosen for expediency and efficiency.
+When HEERF II funds were received 114 students were determined to be eligible to apply for funds.
+Rather than make students go through a lengthy process of applying for Title IV aid, if they had not already, and completing a scholarship form and having a committee determine who is eligible for how much while everyone is still trying to cope with a pandemic and adjust to virtual learning, Southern Tech paid funds on a 3-tiered basis.
 Student who applied for Pell grant and received a -o- EFC received $1700 each, students with a higher EFC but still eligible for Pell received $1,200.
 All other students received $750.
 Remaining funds in the amount of $621.24 each, after all students had an opportunity to participate, were disbursed equally to Pell grant students.
 Pell grant students have shown the greatest need.
 This is in accordance with the current Federal Government instructions.

 CARES Act HEERF Student Portion Funds

 As of the quarterly report dated 12-31-20, the total amount of Cares Act HEERF I funds, $126,027 have been expended.